-INSIDE: The Ultimate List of Disney Tips with Toddlers
+INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

-I’m the one who has been dreaming of it, ever since I lived in Florida as a 19 year old backpacker for six months at Ft Lauderdale, and NEVER made it there, even though it was just hours away.
+I’m the one who has been dreaming of a Disney World vacation, ever since I lived in Florida as a 19 year old backpacker for six months at Ft Lauderdale, and NEVER made it there, even though it was just hours away.

 - 1 Is Visiting Disney with a Toddler even possible?